Elizabeth Fleischman

-Elizabeth Fleischman-Aschheim (née Fleischman 5 March 1867 – 3 August 1905) was an American radiographer who is considered an X-ray pioneer.
+Elizabeth Fleischman-Aschheim (née Fleischman; March 5, 1867 – August 3, 1905) was an American radiographer who is considered a pioneer of X-ray technology.
 Fleischman was the first woman to die as a result of X-ray radiation exposure.

 Early years

-Elizabeth Fleischman was born in El Dorado County, California (possibly in Placerville), on March 5, 1867, the daughter of Jewish immigrants from Austria.
+Elizabeth Fleischman was born in El Dorado County, California (possibly in Placerville), on March 5, 1867, the daughter of Jewish immigrants from the Austrian Empire.
 Her mother, Katherine Lezansky was born in Prague and had several family members who were physicians in what is now the Czech Republic.
 Her father, Jacob Fleischman, was a baker.
 Elizabeth was one of five children.

-By 1876 the family had moved to San Francisco where Elizabeth's father, worked first as a baker and later became a merchant who sold various sundries and cigars.
+By 1876, the family had moved to San Francisco, where Elizabeth's father worked first as a baker and later as a merchant who sold various sundries and cigars.
 Elizabeth Fleischman attended the Girls' High School and dropped out in her senior year in 1882 to help support her family.
 She then took courses in bookkeeping and office management, and for a time she worked as a bookkeeper at Friedlander & Mitau, a San Francisco underwear manufacturer.

 Upon the death of her mother, Fleischman moved in with her sister Estelle, who was married to English physician and surgeon Michael Joseph Henry Woolf.
 Fleischman worked in the office of Woolf's medical practice as a bookkeeper, where he shared and supported her curiosity in the new medical technology of X-rays.